 Boat – A vessel for transport by water, constructed to provide buoyancy by excluding water and shaped to give stability and permit propulsion.

-It’s true that the captain of a large ship may not like the ship being referred to as a boat but even the crew who work on ships, or people that take regular cruises do on occasion call a ship a boat.
+It’s true that the Captain of a large ship may not like the ship being referred to as a boat – but even the crew who work on ships, or people who take regular cruises do on occasion call a ship a boat.

-On the other hand, if you call a boat, a ship, it’s likely that whoever owns or operates the boat will take it as a compliment as ships are usually much larger (and more expensive)!
+On the other hand, if you call a boat, a ship, whoever owns or operates the boat will likely take it as a compliment as ships are usually much larger (and more expensive)!

 Size Isn’t The Only Factor – The Function Affects The Classification